 Why invest in surgical suction?

 Rapid urbanization introduces new health risks that are driven by changing lifestyles and aging population.
-These risks include a growing number of injuries and prostate enlargements, which are often treated in endoscopic surgeries.
+These risks include for instance a growing number of injuries and prostate enlargements, which are often treated in endoscopic surgeries.

 Over the next couple of years, the number of endoscopic surgeries rise steadily at CAGR of 3-4%, amounting to an estimated 10M surgeries in 2020 in high-income countries.

 When it comes to fluid waste management, the difference between open surgeries and endoscopic procedures is remarkable: